snorkel-ai/long-context-eval/README.md

 Loading documents...
 100%|██████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████████| 20/20 [00:02<00:00,  8.62it/s]
 # of documents:  20
-Truncated # of documents to 18
-Run position test on long context for gpt-3.5-turbo
+Truncated # of documents to 18 (context window token limits reached) Run position test on long context for gpt-3.5-turbo
 >>>>Generate llm responses at document depths...
 Depth: 10